-One of the most common reasons mothers give for weaning is that they feel they don’t have enough milk for their baby.
+One of the most common reasons mothers cease breastfeeding earlier than they wanted to is because they feel they don’t have enough milk for their baby.
 Here are some ideas to help you work out if your supply really is low and some suggestions that will help you make more milk, if it is low!
-More information is available in our booklet Breastfeeding: and your supply which can be purchased from the Australian Breastfeeding Association by calling 03 9885 0855 or emailing firstname.lastname@example.org
+More information is available in our booklet Breastfeeding: and your supply which can be purchased from the Australian Breastfeeding Association.

 In the early weeks/months, you and your baby are getting to know each other.
 You work together to build your milk supply.
 Feeding your baby whenever he needs it will help him get all the milk he needs to grow and develop.
 It is important to remember that every baby is different.
 Yours won't be the same as your sister's or your neighbour's baby.